 The question is: Why a wolf?
 Why not any other animal?

-Because King Lycaon’s savagery and lust for human-flesh was identical to that of wolves, explained David Gallagher in his book Metamorphosis: Transformations of the body and the influence of Ovid’s Metamorphoses on Germanic literature of the nineteenth and twentieth centuries.10)Metamorphoses, by Ovid, Stanley Lombardo
+Because King Lycaon’s savagery and lust for human-flesh was identical to that of wolves, explained David Gallagher in his book Metamorphosis: Transformations of the body and the influence of Ovid’s Metamorphoses on Germanic literature of the nineteenth and twentieth centuries.

 The English ‘lycanthrope’ or werewolf originated from the Greek ‘lukanthrōpos’ or wolfman, which in turn originated from the king’s name, Lycaon.

-Another early instance of werewolfism is found in the the satirical novel Satyricon, written in the first century by Roman courtier and novelist Gaius Petronious.
+Another early instance of werewolfism is found in the satirical novel Satyricon, written in the first century by the Roman courtier and novelist Gaius Petronius.

 Here’s the story:

-6. The Encyclopedia of Vampires, Werewolves, and Other Monsters, by Rosemary Guiley
+The Encyclopedia of Vampires, Werwolves, and Other Monsters, by Rosemary Guiley (on Amazon)